f5devcentral/xchaazdemoguide/README.rst

 Infrastructure to Test the deployed PostgreSQL
 **********************************************

-To test access to the CE deployed Database from RE deployment, we will use an NGINX reverse proxy with a module that gets data from PosgreSQL and this service will be deployed to the Regional Edge.
+To test access to the CE deployed database from RE deployment, we will use an NGINX reverse proxy with a module that gets data from PosgreSQL and this service will be deployed to the Regional Edge.
 It is not a good idea to use this type of a data pull in production, but it is very useful for test purposes.
-So, test user will query the RE Deployed NGINX Reverse proxy, which will perform a query to the database.
-The HTTP Load Balancer and Origin Pool also should be created to access NGINX from RE.
+So, test user will query the RE deployed NGINX Reverse proxy, which will perform a query to the database.
+The HTTP Load Balancer and Origin Pool should also be created to access NGINX from RE.

 .. figure:: assets/diagram4.png